Aelto/tw3-shared-utils/mod_sharedutils_tiny_bootstrapper/README.md

 Bundle the mod/dlc and make a script mod with your state, launch the game, load a save and confirm the log entry in the log file.

+### Persistence
+If you wish to store data in between sessions or loading screens, the bootstrapped class that you create and which `extends SU_BaseBootstrappedMod` supports `saved var`iables.
+Meaning that you can mark any of its properties as `saved` and it will persist through reloads.
+This works for primitive types as well as complex ones like structs and classes.
+If a class is marked as saved then everything in it will be saved, no need to mark its properties as saved.